 There’s so much more to Seattle

 Though Seattle is a city with a legendary past, there’s much more to discover in this former boom-town.
 With new bars, restaurants, museums, and other attractions opening by the day, Seattle is a better place to live than ever.
-We’ve opened Common homes in a number of Seattle’s neighborhoods which offer attainable, flexible rents and too many included amenities to list.
+If you’re interested in living in Seattle, stay tuned!
+We’re opening homes across the city this year.
+Follow us on Instagram to get the latest updates.